CrosswaveOmega/helldiversplanettable/src/index.md

 See the [Full War History Log](./history_log_full)  to read the entire history of the second galactic war, day by day.

 ### Changelog
+* June 27th, 2025
+ * Regions have been properly implemented into the battle tracker.
+ * Properly added the Illuminate front tables now that the Illuminate have a normal presence on the galactic war map.
 * Feburary 7th, 2025
  * History Map now shows Galactic Points of Interest.
 * January 20th, 2025